opendatateam/udata/docs/administrative-tasks.md

 # No scheduled jobs
 ```

-Because a job can be scheduled multiple time with different parameters,
+Because a job can be scheduled multiple times with different parameters,
 you need to provide the same parameters to unschedule:

 ```shell